ishaaqziyan/izstartup.github.io/README.md

 # izstartup.github.io

-This Is a saple of a Landing Page
+This Is a sample of a Landing Page.